Franklin Townsend: Military career

 When civil war broke out in the United States, Townsend became involved in raising the One Hundred and Thirteenth Regiment which in December 1862 was converted to the Seventh Heavy Artillery.
-Recruitment lasted from July 24, 1862 to August 18 and raised 1,100 men.
+Recruitment lasted from July 24, 1862, to August 18 and raised 1,100 men.
 The regiment left Albany the next day bound for Washington.

+He was elected a third class (honorary) companion of the New York Commandery of the Military Order of the Loyal Legion of the United States for his support for the Union during the Civil War.

-Townsend was appointed Adjutant General of New York for five years January 1, 1869 to 1873.
+Townsend was appointed Adjutant General of New York for five years: January 1, 1869, to 1873.

 Political career

 Townsend was active in Albany city politics, serving as a supervisor and alderman.
 On April 9, 1850, he was elected as a Whig the 47th Mayor of Albany, following in the footsteps of his uncle John Townsend, the 37th Mayor of Albany.
 Franklin Townsend was a Democratic member of the New York State Assembly (Albany Co., 4th D.) in 1857.

 Commercial interests

 In addition to his involvement in the family's iron business, Townsend was president of the New York State National Bank 1867 to 1879 and vice president of the Albany Savings Bank.